enterspeedhq/enterspeed-docs/docs/mcp-server/connecting-an-agent.md

 3. When the LLM emits a tool call, invoke `mcpClient.CallToolAsync(name, args)` and feed the response back in the next turn.
 4. Repeat until the LLM produces a final answer.

-For Claude specifically, see [Connecting Claude](./connecting-claude.md) for a complete Messages-API example that wires this loop.
+For Claude specifically, see [Connecting a client](./connecting-a-client.md) for a complete Messages-API example that wires this loop.

 ### Alternative — the Anthropic Remote MCP connector